dansmyers/IntroToCS/Projects/3-Fantasy_Game/README.md

 Along the way, you'll get to practice using loops, lists, functions, and the other features we've developed so far.

+## AI Usage

+Beyond using the API, you can use AI tools to help you develop your ideas and code.
+As before, keep a log of your AI interactions and your reactions to the AI's responses, so you have a record of how your project developed.

+## Setup

+Make a `Project_3` directory and create a file named `game.py` inside it.

 ## Review the basic chatbot

 The starting point for this project is the basic chatbot from Lab 8.
 Review that code and make sure you understand how it's implemented and how to use the OpenAI API before continuing with this project.